Perpetual2024/Fitness_Manager-CLI/README.md

     │   └── exercise.py             # Defines exercises (user management functionality)
     │
-    ├── cli.app                     # CLI logic for interacting with the app ├── debug.py                    # SQLite database file (if applicable, can be renamed to database.py)
+    ├── cli.app                     # CLI logic for interacting with the app ├── debug.py                    # (optional)You can use to test you models
     ├──fitness_manager.db           # You can view your cli inputs on this SQLite database file ├── Pipfile                     # Dependencies and virtual environment setup ├── Pipfile.lock                # Dependency lock file